dimitris-karapliafis/Virome-of-natural-plant-ecosystems-of-the-Netherlands/Postprocessing_virus_discovery/Readme.md

 This directory contains a collection of scripts and workflows designed for the post-processing and analysis of viral contigs identified from metagenomic data.
 The pipeline takes raw viral operational taxonomic units (vOTUs) and enriches them with taxonomic, host, and abundance information, culminating in a preliminary ecological analysis.

-## Workflow Overview

-The post-processing pipeline is organized into several distinct modules, each located in its own subdirectory.
-The typical flow of data and analysis is as follows:

-1.  **Contamination Check**: Initial quality control to check if .
-2.  **Ribodepletion Analysis**: Assessment of the efficiency of ribosomal RNA removal from the sequencing libraries.
-3.  **CoverM parameterisation** Parameters used to map the library reads to the vOTUs for various tasks.
-3.  **Read Coverage Normalisation**: Calculation and normalization of read coverage for each vOTU to estimate their relative abundances across samples.
-4.  **easy-taxonomy parameterisation**: Assigning taxonomy to each vOTU using mmseqs easy-taxonomy.
-5.  **Host Association**: Predicting the likely hosts for the identified viruses.
-6.  **Preliminary Ecological Analysis**: Integrating the processed data to perform an initial exploration of the viral community structure and ecology.

 ---

 ### 1. `Contamination_check/`